JerryCauser/udp-logger/README.md

 Emitted when socket started and ready to receive data.

 ##### Event: `'message'`
-Emitted right after message was compiled and formatted.
-Can be used for creating some business logic based on logs (for example push some data into google statistics)
+Emitted right after a message was compiled and formatted.
+Can be used for creating some business logic based on logs (for example pushing some data into google statistics)
   - `message` `<string>` - message
   - `ctx` `<object>`
     - `body` `<any>` - deserialized delivered body